 In the long history of Jews and business, few phenomena have been more formative than Jewish peddling.
 In this lecture Hasia Diner explores the contours of this history.
 She reveals how the practice of peddling changed over centuries, and what its impact has been on the great Jewish migrations out of Europe.

 Through such vivid literary characters as Shylock, Fagin, and the notorious Jud Süß, the stereotype of the swarthy, hook-nosed, grasping Jewish moneylender has become a staple of western antisemitic discourse.
 In this talk Professor Lipton traces the slowly evolving image of Jews in medieval art, depicted first as worldly and materialistic, and, ultimately, dangerous and demonic.

-Jews, Money, Myth, a major new exhibition at Jewish Museum London, explores the role of money in Jewish life and its vexed place in relations between Jews and non-Jews, from the time of Jesus to the 21st century.
-It examines the origins of some of the longest running and deeply entrenched antisemitic stereotypes: the theological […]
+Jews, Money, Myth, a major exhibition at Jewish Museum London, explores the role of money in Jewish life and its vexed place in relations between Jews and non-Jews, from the time of Jesus to the 21st century.
+It examines the origins of some of the longest running and deeply entrenched antisemitic stereotypes: the theological roots […]

 In some recent work on decolonization, there has been an attempt to claim some Jewish writers of the twentieth century as participating in a rethinking of ‘barbarism’ that aligns Jewish thought with the decolonial movement.
 This seminar offers an account of Jewish barbaric possibilities and suggests ways in which psychoanalysis might connect with them.

 The Passion Play at Oberammergau, Germany is one of the world’s longest running dramatic performances.
 Returning to the decades when Oberammergau first rose to global fame, Dr Priest will ask to what extent the play’s negative portrayal of the Jews was an innovation and a product of its modernisation, rather than tradition.